X

 • It skips the cows and calories.
 Each fatty15 capsule is just one calorie, allowing you to bypass the excess calories in whole-fat dairy.
 In addition, fatty15 is completely vegan, making it possible for you to get your C15:0 without involving cows.
 Interestingly, plant-based milk replacements lack C15:0 altogether.

 While some nutrient deficiencies may be better addressed through dietary intervention, C15:0 deficiency simply isn’t one of them.
-Taking fatty15 is a good solution for increasing your C15:0 levels and protecting your cells against aging.
+Taking fatty15 is the solution for increasing your C15:0 levels and protecting your cells against aging.
 By supporting your cells, you’re making a serious investment in your health and longevity.

 Defy Deficiency